adepatie/vern-cli/templates/project/template/app/vern/README.md

 		server.js

-Set up your controllers and any BaseController middleware.
+Set up your controllers, models, and any middleware functions you need.

 ### More information

-More info can be found at uhsemblee.github.com/vern
+More info can be found at http://typefoo.github.io/vern-docs/

+### Issues

+Issues should be reported to our github repository.